alexpapagrigoriou/brainfuck_compiler/README.md

 ### Run

-Run the binary to display the unsage information:
+Run the binary to display the unsage information.

 ```bash
 ./bin/bf --help